 Enterprise

-Global variables are custom variables that you create and share across all users in your account.
-You can identify variables in Zaps, as they appear with the globe icon
+Zap variables are custom variables that you create and re-use within a single Zap.
+You can identify variables in Zaps, as they appear with the pin icon and are teal.

 To create a variable in the Zap editor:

-- In the bottom left, click Variables.
-A dialog box will appear with the Variables library.
+- In the bottom left, click Library.
+A dialog box will appear with the library and open to the Variables section and Zap tab by default.

 - In the upper right, click + Create variable.
 You will be redirected to the Create variable section.